sn3d/sn3d/README.md

 ![banner](banner.png)

 Hey, I'm Zdenko.
 I'm just an engineer who is constantly jumping between infrastructures and code.
-I don't know if I'm SWE or SRE, but I like building tools for other engineers.
-I'm currently working as an platform engineer for [kiwi.com](https://kiwi.com).
+I like to be in both boots - SWE and SRE.
+But what I like most?
+It's building small CLI tools for other engineers.

+I have passion for containers internals.

-In my spare time, I'm blogging for our local tech community in Kosice.
+In my spare time, I'm [blogging] (okontajneroch.sk) and speaking about containers on meetups for our local tech community in Kosice.